 The fish Pacific halibut (Hippoglossus stenolepis) are large flatfish found on the continental shelf from California to the Bering Sea.
-Pacific halibut have flat, diamond-shaped bodies, can weigh up to 500 pounds, and can grow to eight feet long.
-Larvae begin life in an upright position with eyes on both sides of their head.
-When […]
+Halibut have flat, diamond-shaped bodies, can weigh up to 500 pounds, and can grow to eight feet long.
+The oldest halibut on record, both male and female, is 55 years old.
+The stock status of […]

 The International Pacific Halibut Commission (IPHC) is now accepting applications for Area 2A Halibut licenses (2021).
 Please see the IPHC website for further information.
 You may contact the IPHC Secretariat at: firstname.lastname@example.org, should you have any questions or require assistance.